Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 Hiding internal details and showing functionality is known as abstraction.
 For example phone call, we don't know the internal processing.

 What is Method Overloading ?
-If a class has multiple methods having same name but different in parameters, it is known as Method Overloading.
+If a class has multiple methods having same name but different in parameters, it is known as Method Overloading.<br>

+What is Method Overriding ?
+If subclass (child class) has the same method as declared in the parent class, it is known as method overriding in Java.

 What is Object ?<br>
 An entity that has state and behavior is known as an object e.g., chair, bike, marker, pen, table, car, etc.